6 key benefits of machine learning for business

 Machine learning algorithms can handle multidimensional and high-variance data, and they can do this in dynamic or uncertain environments.
 Admittedly, it is not the most straightforward task for the machine learning team.
 However, in this case, a successful application of machine learning can provide significant time and money savings.

 An example of this application is the police patrol placement system.
-Forecasts of the locations are made by looking at past case histories from up to four years prior, also considering economic situation, demographics, and even weather conditions.
+Forecasts of the locations are made by looking at past cases’ historical data from up to four years prior, also considering economic situation, demographics, and even weather conditions.

 Examples of machine learning use cases in business